 The smoke trailing from our steam train.

-The train slowly made its way across the CP Rail Line at Ransom Jct.
+The train slowly made its way across the Canadian Pacific Rail Line at Ransom Jct.

 The train back at track speed taking another curve.